 We envision a community where everyone can access the information and resources, they need to build a stronger, more vibrant Northumberland County.

-We help to build stronger communities by investing in social service providers including Community Care Northumberland, Salvation Army, and Community Counselling and Resource Centre, and also hold our annual Day of Caring to support seniors and community members.
+We help to build stronger communities by investing in social service providers including MHEART, Salvation Army, and Community Counselling and Resource Centre, and also hold our annual Day of Caring to support seniors and community members.

 Here’s how our investments in our community focus area have supported individuals in our community: